 Q: Are all Scripps students required to receive a COVID-19 vaccination?

-Q: Are flu shots required this fall?
+Q: Are flu shots required?

 Q: How do I demonstrate proof of vaccination?
 By when do I need to submit my completed health forms?